 About Our Program

-In addition, Retrospect staffers gain experience with some of the same software that professional designers use, such as InDesign CS6 and Photoshop CS6.
+Retrospect staffers gain experience with some of the same software that professional designers use, such as InDesign CC and Photoshop CC.
 This gives them valuable skills to use at their transfer institution or at a future job.
 Students also learn about budgeting, advertising sales and design, digital photography, and scheduling skills.

 Some Retrospect students who have mastered these skills have gained acceptance into prestigious design or journalism programs.
 Stacie Steensland, staff member from 1996-98, attended the Kansas City Art Institute and makes her living as a photographer and creative director.
 Rhys Harper, the 2003-04 editor was accepted into the Parsons School of Design in New York City and is a professional photographer.
 Emily Summars, the 2008-09 editor, graduated from the University of Oklahoma and is a professional journalist.